Six Essential Tips for Labor Preparation at Home - Acupuncturist Approved!

 Labor preparation at home is a great way to pass the time and prepare your body and baby for birth.

 Why prepare for labor?
-Preparation for labor can take time.
+Preparation for labor can take time which is why we start around weeks 36-37 with acupuncture at our Petaluma acupuncture office.
 Cervical ripening and effacement (the softening and thinning out of the cervix) are a process, and the natural progression of your body getting ready also takes time.
 If you have an induction date, you will want to be more proactive in encouraging your body toward birth.
 And for many people, it feels good to be doing something instead of sitting around waiting.
 Whatever the reason, these tools are great for most people.
 We always recommend checking in with your doctor, midwife, acupuncturist, or healthcare provider to ensure these suggestions are right for you.

 Once you have the go-ahead, we recommend trying these tips to help your body prepare for childbirth.
 Labor preparation acupuncture treatments typically start at week 37; we love supporting clients in the last weeks of their pregnancy.
 And while acupuncture treatments are a small part of your week, they can have an incredible impact on your preparedness.
 Any and all of the tips here are supportive practices to incorporate into your daily routines:

-Shoulder massage: The acupuncture point on the top of your trapezius muscle (the highest point of the shoulder) is called Jian Jing; Shoulder Well, also called Gallbladder 21.
-This point can be massaged and/or pressed with thumbs, fists, or even elbows.
+The acupuncture point on the top of your trapezius muscle (the highest point of the shoulder) is called Jian Jing; Shoulder Well, also called Gallbladder 21.
+This point can be massaged with acupressure and/or pressed with thumbs, fists, or even elbows.
 This is a particularly good point for a baby who has not dropped yet or isn’t engaged in the pelvis.
-We use it to help your baby move down.
+We use this acupuncture point to help your baby move down.
 This labor massage technique can also be used as a comfort measure during labor to help your baby descend.
-I always recommend asking your support person, whether that is a partner or a pal, to massage your shoulders as much as possible, in the last four weeks leading up to your due date.
+I always recommend asking your support person, whether that is a partner, a pal, or your doula, to massage your shoulders as much as possible, in the last four weeks leading up to your due date.
 You can thank me for that later!

-If you have been diagnosed with gestational diabetes or have issues with your blood sugar, skip this tip.
+If you have been diagnosed with gestational diabetes or have issues with your blood sugar, skip the dates.

 * Bonus tip: The birth ball is also a great way to settle your baby and bounce them to sleep with a soothing rhythm.
 This is a game changer when your arms are tired, you can use your ball to bounce while holding your babe.

-I usually tell people who are waiting for their baby to come that your baby is in charge.
-They will guide much of how the labor preparation process goes.
+At Nido Wellness, we usually tell people who are waiting for their baby to come that your baby is in charge.
+Your baby will guide much of how the labor preparation process goes.
 Our work is to help you create space, encourage opening, and release tension so your baby and your body can do their work.
-Labor preparation acupuncture also helps accomplish these things.
-If you are interested in learning more about how acupuncture can help you during your pregnancy, click here.
+Labor preparation acupuncture here in our Petaluma prenatal acupuncture practice also helps accomplish these things.
+If you are local to Sonoma County and interested in learning more about how acupuncture can help you during your pregnancy, click here.